 Likewise, nearly three-quarters (72 percent) of executives in our survey agreed or strongly agreed that company culture directly impacts their organization’s financial performance.
 In fact, not one executive disagreed with that sentiment.
 Yet far fewer (59 percent) of the executives agreed or strongly agreed that their company holds the leadership team (those directly on the line for financial performance) accountable for company culture.
 (Figure 2)

->

-> The culture challenges trace back to some fundamental misalignments in culture theory and practice.
-For example, 40 percent of leaders say that their organizational policies and procedures are not aligned to their company culture.
+The culture challenges trace back to some fundamental misalignments in culture theory and practice.
+For example, 40 percent of leaders do not say that their organizational policies and procedures are aligned to their company culture.
 (Figure 3)

->

-> Perhaps most surprising among all of the results, just over half (56 percent) of executives agree or strongly agree that their organization clearly articulates the key attributes of their company culture.
+Perhaps most surprising among all of the results, just over half (56 percent) of executives agree or strongly agree that their organization clearly articulates the key attributes of their company culture.
 The others (45 percent, or nearly half) were either neutral or actually disagree.
 What the corporate culture is and how it aligns with the organization’s strategic direction are both areas that should be transparent to all employees—yet clearly, they are not.
 (Figure 4)

 What does it mean when such a high percentage of organizations do not have a clearly defined culture?
 For one thing, these results likely indicate the root of the poor numbers around accountability shown in Figures 1 and 2.

 If leaders and employees do not have clear-cut guidance on what the corporate culture is, then how can they be expected to behave in accordance with it?